Gordon Graceffo: Professional career

-Graceffo signed with the Cardinals and made his professional debut with the Palm Beach Cardinals of the Single-A Florida State League, going 1–0 with a 1.73 ERA and 37 strikeouts over 26 innings.
+Graceffo was selected by the St. Louis Cardinals in the fifth round of the 2021 Major League Baseball draft.
+He signed with the Cardinals and made his professional debut with the Palm Beach Cardinals of the Single-A Florida State League, going 1–0 with a 1.73 ERA and 37 strikeouts over 26 innings.
 He opened the 2022 season with the Peoria Chiefs of the High-A Midwest League.
 After eight starts in which he went 3–2 with a 0.99 ERA, 56 strikeouts, and four walks over 45 2/3 innings, he was promoted to the Springfield Cardinals of the Double-A Texas League.
 He was named the Cardinals' Minor League Pitcher of the Month for both April and May.
 Over 18 starts with Springfield, Graceffo posted a 7–4 record with a 3.94 ERA and 83 strikeouts over 93 2/3 innings.
 For the 2023 season, Graceffo was assigned to the Memphis Redbirds of the Triple-A International League.
 He missed time during the season due to shoulder inflammation.
 Over 21 games (18 starts), Graceffo went 4–3 with a 4.92 ERA and 81 strikeouts over 86 innings.

 Graceffo returned to Memphis to open the 2024 season.
 In 14 starts, he compiled an 8–5 record and 3.84 ERA with 70 strikeouts across 75 innings.
 On June 28, 2024, Graceffo was selected to the 40-man roster and promoted to the major leagues for the first time.
 Graceffo made his major league debut the next day on June 29, 2024, pitching 4 1/3 innings in relief against the Cincinnati Reds.
-He made 2 appearances (1 start) during his rookie campaign, posting an 0-1 record and 4.70 ERA with 6 strikeouts across 7 2/3 innings pitched.
+He made two appearances (one start) during his rookie campaign, posting an 0-1 record and 4.70 ERA with six strikeouts across 7 2/3 innings pitched.

-Graceffo was optioned to Triple-A Memphis to begin the 2025 season.
+Graceffo was optioned to Memphis to begin the 2025 season.
 On April 30, 2025, Graceffo recorded his first career win after tossing five innings against the Cincinnati Reds, in which he allowed one run and struck out five while walking none.
+Graceffo played the 2025 season with both Memphis and St. Louis and was recalled and optioned between the two clubs multiple times.
+Across 26 relief appearances with St. Louis, he went 3-1 with a 6.28 ERA and 40 strikeouts over 43 innings.
+He appeared in 24 games with Memphis, going 2-4 with a 3.77 ERA.

+The Cardinals optioned Graceffo to Triple-A Memphis to begin the 2026 season.
+They promoted him on March 31 to take the place of Matt Pushard, who went on the injured list.

+International career

+Graceffo was selected to play for Team Italy in the 2026 World Baseball Classic.